June 14, 2025, 12:11 pm | Read time: 8 minutes

 Goethe Was Here Too

 I’ve regularly and gladly roamed through this wonderfully untouched nature in recent years.
-Anyone who didn’t visit Harz National Park due to its supposed current state missed a beautiful and diverse region.
+Anyone who avoided visiting Harz National Park due to its supposed current state missed a beautiful and diverse region.
 A tour can start in the fairy-tale town of Ilsenburg, from where you initially follow the rushing Ilse River into the higher elevations of the park.
-If you’re observant, you might spot fascinating fire salamanders along the way.
-Ilsenburg is also one of the most popular starting points for climbing the Brocken and offers numerous dining options and accommodations for hikers who wish to stay for several days.
+If you’re attentive, you might spot fascinating fire salamanders along the way.
+Ilsenburg is also one of the most popular starting points for climbing the Brocken and offers numerous dining and accommodation options for hikers planning to stay several days.

 Of course, climbing the highest mountain in the region, the Brocken, is almost a must when visiting Harz National Park.
 The poet Goethe honored this majesty three times starting in 1777.
 He also set an important chapter of his immortal classic “Faust” here, where witches dance on the summit during Walpurgis Night.
 Naturally, a hiking trail in the Harz is named after Goethe.
-Almost every place where he spent even five minutes bears his name.
+Almost every place he visited, even for just five minutes, proudly bears his name.
 The ascents to the Brocken vary significantly in difficulty and length.
-But it’s worth it, as on clear days, according to the local National Park House website, you can see up to 200 kilometers.
+But it’s worth it, as on clear days, according to the local national park house’s website, you can see up to 200 kilometers.

-Additionally, there’s an old DDR listening station here that can be visited.
-There are also numerous opportunities to stock up for the return journey.
-If you don’t want to make the ascent on foot, you can take the partially steam-powered Brocken Railway to the summit.
-Coming from Wernigerode, the romantic train winds its way up through curves and inclines.
+Additionally, there’s an old DDR listening station open to visitors at the top.
+There are also numerous opportunities to stock up on provisions for the return journey.
+Those who don’t want to hike up can take the partially steam-powered Brocken Railway to the summit.
+Coming from Wernigerode, the romantic train winds its way up through curves and ascents.
 As a hiker, you can often hear the tender’s whistle from afar.
-This service is thanks to the operation of the Harz Narrow Gauge Railways (HSB), which maintain an extensive network of routes throughout the Harz, especially between smaller towns.
-As a holder of the Germany ticket, you can even use it for free.
-However, if you want to go up to the Brocken or back down, you must pay from or to the Drei Annen Hohne station.
+This service is thanks to the Harz Narrow Gauge Railways (HSB), which maintain an extensive network of routes, especially between smaller towns throughout the Harz.
+Holders of the Germany ticket can even use this network for free.
+However, those wishing to go up or down the Brocken must pay from or to the Drei Annen Hohne station.

 Also interesting: Why Treseburg in the Harz is My Personal Power Spot

-A hike through Harz National Park is also a journey through the history of our country.
+A hike through Harz National Park is also a journey through our country’s history.
 Until reunification, the inner-German border ran right through the nature reserve.
-This can be particularly impressively traced at the Ecker Reservoir, where the old DDR border markings can still be discovered on its wall.
-The demarcation line ran right through the reservoir at the time.
-According to Baumgartner, even the national park consisted of two parts until 2006, which were only merged then.
-The past is still palpable in the small town of Torfhaus.
-“In the past, West Germans drove right up to the border to get a glimpse into the East,” a staff member at the local National Park Center told me during my visit.
+This is particularly impressive at the Ecker Dam, where you can still see the old DDR border markings on the wall.
+The demarcation line ran right through the reservoir back then.
+According to Baumgartner, the national park itself consisted of two parts until 2006, which were only merged then.
+In the small town of Torfhaus, the past is still palpable today.
+“In the past, West Germans drove right up to the border here to get a glimpse into the East,” a staff member at the local national park center told me during my visit.
 Today, you can look out over the vast lands from the 65-meter-high Harz Tower and visit a several-thousand-year-old peat bog.
-And you can strengthen yourself for a tour at one of the snack bars and/or restaurants.
+And you can strengthen yourself for a tour in one of the snack bars and/or restaurants.

 There are numerous beautifully located inns to hike to in Harz National Park.
 One is the Plessenburg Forest Inn high above Ilsenburg, which has existed since 1776.
 Solid cuisine at good prices, and if you’re lucky, you might witness a wildlife feeding.
-This can also be observed from December to April at the Molkenhaus, located in the middle of the forest near the Ecker Reservoir.
+You can also observe this from December to April at the Molkenhaus, located in the middle of the forest near the Ecker Dam.
 The menu here is very limited, but the location itself, with a large sun terrace and fireplace for winter, is very inviting.
-It gets more spectacular at the Rabenklippe Inn, located high above the valley on a namesake rock.
+It gets more spectacular at the Rabenklippe Inn, located high above the valley on a rock of the same name.
 Hearty home cooking, an outstanding view, and with a bit of luck, you can observe three lynxes in an adjacent enclosure.

 Also interesting: Hiking in the Harz: The Best Tips for Multi-Day Tours